shirsakm/nightlio/README.md

 * Frontend: http://localhost:5173
 * API: http://localhost:5000

+> [!NOTE]
-**Note:** By default, Nightlio runs in a **single-user mode**.
+> By default, Nightlio runs in a **single-user mode**.
 The "local login" endpoint is designed for personal use and automatically logs you into the single, default user account.
 Multi-user support is planned for a future release.

 <div align="center">🌙</div>